very-cool-name/blog-from-scratch/part_i.md

 Unfortunately it's the same undefined behaviour as with union if we guessed wrong.
 Coincidentally this function will be useful to us, so let's leave it for now.

-In order to avoid UB `get_if` can call `any_cast` only if guessed type `T` is the type of value in `storage_`.
+In order to avoid UB `get_if` can call `any_cast` only if guessed type `T` is the type of a value in `storage_`.
 Otherwise `nullptr` is returned.
 That's why the standard calls this function `get_if`.
 To do so we'll need to store some type information to check in `get_if`.

 How do we store type information?

 ### Saving type info
 Let's go back to the constructor and use very simple type info - index of the type in the sequence.
-Length of pack `sizeof...(Types...)` has type `size_t` so let's use it for our index to be valid.
+Length of pack `sizeof...(Types...)` has type `size_t` so let's use it for our index to be valid for any type in the sequence.

 ```cpp
 template<typename...
 Types>